runpod/docs/docs/serverless/workers/concurrent-handler.md

 In this guide you'll learn how to:

 - Create an asynchronous handler function.
-- Implement a concurrency modifier to dynamically adjust concurrency levels.
+- Create a concurrency modifier to dynamically adjust concurrency levels.
 - Optimize worker resources based on request patterns.
 - Deploy and test your concurrent handler.